shawnjohnjr/asuth-gecko-notes/ipc/SHUTDOWN.md

 ### Content Process Shutdown

 #### ContentParent
-- each ContentParent::Observe receives "profile-per-change" and:
+- each ContentParent::Observe receives "profile-before-change" and:
   - Sends a "Shutdown" message to its ContentChild via `ShutDownProcess(SEND_SHUTDOWN_MESSAGE);` then spins a nested event loop until IPC has closed or our timeout mechanism caused us to forcibly kill the